Adroiti/docs-for-code-review-tools/Pylint-catching-non-exception.md

-Pattern: Inherit from `Exception` for all custom exceptions
+Pattern: Custom exception does not inherit `Exception`

 Issue: -